*Last Updated: 01/11/2021

 Server: a computer or computer program that manages access to a centralized resource or service in a network.

-Depending on what server you decide to store your data on, you may no longer own it, or have the ability to keep it private.
+Depending on what server you decide to store your data on, you may no longer own it or have the ability to keep it private.
 When data is uploaded to the cloud, you’ve lost sole control over that data.
-Because backing up data is an essential offering of cloud storage services like iCloud, Google Drive or Amazon CloudDrive, there are very likely several copies of your data in several different locations.
+Because backing up data is an essential offering of cloud storage services like iCloud, Google Drive or Amazon CloudDrive, there are very likely copies of your data in several different locations.
 Just because you’ve gotten rid of, or made changes to your data, does not mean that all copies of that data have been updated or deleted.